okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-self-signed-jwt/main/index.md

 **Learning outcomes**

-* Build a signed JWT for use when making requests to the OpenID Connect endpoints
+* Build a signed JWT for request authentication to OpenID Connect endpoints.
 * Understand which claims are required in your JWT payload.
 * Sign the JWT with a shared secret or a private key.